The CWMD Graduate Fellowship Program welcomes applications from:

 - Attend the CWMD Fellows Colloquium conducted at NDU, as follows:

-- First-year students will attend a week-long colloquium session during the week of August 12-17, 2019.
-Attendance at this entire week is mandatory.
+- First-year students will attend a week-long mandatory Colloquium in Washington, D.C. from August 10-14, 2020.
 Failure to attend this week-long session in its entirety will result in dismissal from the CWMD Graduate Fellowship Program.

-- Second-year students will attend monthly colloquium sessions, typically held on Friday afternoons, throughout the academic year.
+- Second-year students pursuing the master's degree will attend monthly colloquium sessions, typically held on Friday afternoons, throughout the academic year.